alaksandarjesus/foreach2BiSmarty_example/README.md

 The current version is included with Bootstrap and the same methodology can be applied for different CSS frameworks.

-A detailed documentation and working example can be downloaded from here.

 A series of video tutorial can be through youtube with a search of  iSEED tutorials or iSEED Page.

 Queries, misleading informations, incorrect informations and clarifications shall be posted to iseedonline@gmail.com for time being.

-We are also in the mode of fundraising for our dream project of virtual education and if you wish to make a contribution, please drop use this link to pass your donation.https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6ZJVBBBGMDPVS
+We are also in the mode of fundraising for our dream project of virtual education and if you wish to make a contribution, please drop use this link to pass your donation.<a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=6ZJVBBBGMDPVS">Support/Donate</a>